 For whatsoever is born of God overcometh the world: and this is the victory that overcometh the world, even our faith.
 (1 John 5:4)

-Once we are born again, we become a child of God sealed by the Holy Spirit (2 Corinthians 1:21-22, Ephesians 1:13) unto the day of redemption (Ephesians 4:30).
+Once we are born again, we become a child of God sealed by the Holy Spirit (2 Corinthians 1:21-22, Ephesians 1:13) unto the day of redemption (Ephesians 4:30), as long as we abide in the vine that is Jesus Christ (John 15:4-6).
 Praise the Lord for this unspeakable gift!
 (2 Corinthians 9:15).

 Unlike being born first of the flesh and then of the spirit, we are baptized first by the spirit and then in the flesh, as evidenced when Peter preached the crucifixion and resurrection of Jesus to Cornelius and his companions.

 While Peter yet spake these words, the Holy Ghost fell on all them which heard the word.
 And they of the circumcision which believed were astonished, as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost.
 For they heard them speak with tongues, and magnify God.
 Then answered Peter, Can any man forbid water, that these should not be baptized, which have received the Holy Ghost as well as we?
 (Acts 10:44-47)

 Sean’s recent sermon — Jesus “shall baptize you with the Holy Ghost, and with fire” — covers this subject more fully.
 The sermon was preached at Biblical Baptist Church in Bhagathsingnagar, in the south-central state of Telangana, India.

 The water baptism that follows the baptism of the Holy Ghost is not that which saves as some would teach, rather, it’s a public confession of faith as well as a figure of the death of the old man and the birth of the new.